 Congratulations on your recent graduation!
-You are now entering into another exciting stage in life, and are ready to start building wealth.
+You are now entering into another exciting stage in life as a fresh graduate and are ready to start building wealth.
 This is just like building your dream house.
 Let’s start with financial planning for fresh graduates.

 You have to start building a strong foundation, so that your wealth is solid and stable.
 Here are three steps you can take to start your journey: